-Set up Substrate Catalog
+Access Substrate Catalog

-An Administrator creates Substrate Catalog entries that describe all the substrate available for use with the press.
+An Administrator creates Substrate Catalog entries that describe all the substrates available for use with the press.
+Administrators can access setup options for Substrate Catalog to customize it for specific print shop scenarios.

-If a job restored from an Archive contains a Substrate Catalog entry that is not in the database, Substrate Catalog automatically creates a new entry with the Archive attributes.
+If a job restored from an archive contains a Substrate Catalog entry that is not in the database, Substrate Catalog automatically creates a new entry with the archive attributes.

-Only an Administrator can access setup options for Substrate Catalog to customize it for specific print shop scenarios.

 - 1 Log into the desired Fiery server as Administrator.
-Enter the Administrator password if one has been set. - 2 Do one of the following: - If a Substrate Catalog icon has been added to the Job Center toolbar, click the Substrate Catalog icon in the toolbar. - Click Substrate Catalog in the Server menu.

-- Right-click the Fiery server in the Servers list and select Substrate Catalog. - Right-click the Fiery server in the Servers list and select Device Center.
-In Device Center, click the RESOURCES tab and select Substrate Catalog.
+Enter the Administrator password if one has been set. - 2 Do one of the following: - Click the Substrate Catalog icon in the Job Center toolbar.
+If the Substrate Catalog icon is not displayed, do the following: - If the Substrate Catalog icon is not displayed in the Job Center toolbar, right-click the toolbar, click Customize and add Substrate Catalog to the Available Tools list. - If the Substrate Catalog icon is hidden from view in the Job Center toolbar, either enlarge the window or alternatively, click the More icon (three vertical dots), then click Substrate Catalog. - Click Substrate Catalog in the Server menu. - Right-click the Fiery server in the Servers list and select Substrate Catalog. - Right-click the Fiery server in the Servers list and select Device Center.
+In Device Center, click the Resources tab and select Substrate Catalog.